 - Just to be sure that necessary development tools

-need to know your country DNIC number, check the complete
+your country DNIC number, check the complete list

 in FPAC source directory.